Five Facts about Giant Clam

 2. It lives up to 100 years

 Yes, the giant clam can live that long and even longer!
-The clam usually stay in one place for the rest of its life.
-It is a bottom dwelling animal, it stays on the ground and growing bigger.
-The size of the giant clam could reach to 1.3 meters and weight to 250 kilogram.
+The clam usually stays in one place for the rest of its life.
+It is a bottom-dwelling animal, it stays on the ground and growing bigger.
+The size of the giant clam could reach 1.3 meters and weight to 250 kilograms.

 3. It is a hermaphrodite

-A giant clam has both male and female reproductive organs, it can produce offspring without another clam as partner.
-At first it reaches its maturity as a male, after a year, it becomes a hermaphrodite.
+A giant clam has both male and female reproductive organs, it can produce offspring without another clam as a partner.
+At first, it reaches its maturity as a male, after a year, it becomes a hermaphrodite.